-- Europe’s role and place in 21st century global politics
+- Europe’s role, place and ideational foundation(s) in 21st century global politics

-- Europe’s foreign relations broadly, including the EU’s evolving relations with the major and emerging world powers (including the US, China, Russia, India, Brazil), as well as regional and global/international organisations
+- Europe’s relations broadly, including the EU’s evolving relations with the major and emerging world powers (including the US, China, Russia, India, Brazil), as well as regional and global/international organisations

-- The evolution and challenges of EU foreign, security, and defence policy, including questions of purpose and strategy
+- The evolution and challenges of EU foreign, security, and defence policies, including questions of purpose, strategy and institutional forms

 - The uneven development of the EU as a ‘high politics’ actor in global affairs

 - The foreign, security, and defence policies of individual European states or groups of states